PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/XpValues.md

 <li> Each review/suggestion from a team member is taken seriously and effectively.</li>
 <li> We are taking small measurable steps to complete the project in the given time.</li>

+#### Varun - Communication, Feedback

+<li> Each team member took up tasks and estimates required to finish the application and user stories were updated accordingly. </li>
+<li> As a team we listen carefully to each other and provide feedback was given to the team members on the final DB design, architecture deiagn, UI wireframes </li>
+<li> Each member is treated with respect and we are taking small measurable steps to complete the project in the given time. </li>

 ## Week 4:

 #### Swetha - Communication, Feedback, Respect, Simplicity